mtbase/sql-scripts/README.md

 # SQL-Scripts

-This repository contains necessary scripts for creating, populating and index creation of databases to be used when executing MT-H Benchmark which is used to evaluate MTBase.
+This repository contains the necessary scripts forschema and data loading for the MT-H as well for the TPC-H benchmark.
+In addition, there are also scripts for index creation (which is best to run AFTER data population for performance
+    reasons).